KDE Plasma

 Konsole is KDE’s native terminal emulator.
 It is a very well designed terminal, which is integrated into the KDE Plasma desktop environment.

-Kitty has multiplexing capablitity built into it, so there is no need to use Tmux for that.
+Kitty has multiplexing capability built into it, so there is no need to use Tmux for that.
 Kitty is lightning fast, stable and extendible.
 You can plug extensions, called Kittens, into Kitty to extend its capabilities or you can design your own Kittens to extend Kitty any way you want to.

 KDE Developer